VeloxDB/VeloxDB/Doc/articles/guide/getting_started.md

 Let's take a closer look at the classes defined here.
 Model classes must be declared as abstract, this is also true for all database properties.
 This allows VeloxDB to dynamically create implementation of classes at runtime.

-Model classes must inherit from the <xref:Velox.ObjectInterface.DatabaseObject> class, which defines common properties and methods for all database classes (for example [Id][4] and [Delete][5]).
+Model classes must inherit from the <xref:VeloxDB.ObjectInterface.DatabaseObject> class, which defines common properties and methods for all database classes (for example [Id][4] and [Delete][5]).

-Classes and properties must be marked with attributes <xref:Velox.ObjectInterface.DatabaseClassAttribute> and <xref:Velox.ObjectInterface.DatabasePropertyAttribute> respectively.
-Also note <xref:Velox.ObjectInterface.InverseReferencesAttribute> attribute.
+Classes and properties must be marked with attributes <xref:VeloxDB.ObjectInterface.DatabaseClassAttribute> and <xref:VeloxDB.ObjectInterface.DatabasePropertyAttribute> respectively.
+Also note <xref:VeloxDB.ObjectInterface.InverseReferencesAttribute> attribute.
 You use this attribute to define inverse reference properties.
-In this case post has a reference to blog, using <xref:Velox.ObjectInterface.InverseReferencesAttribute> we declare a property that allows us to easily get all posts of a single blog.
+In this case post has a reference to blog, using <xref:VeloxDB.ObjectInterface.InverseReferencesAttribute> we declare a property that allows us to easily get all posts of a single blog.

-Post.Blog property is marked with <xref:Velox.ObjectInterface.DatabaseReferenceAttribute>, which we use to specify additional information about the reference.
+Post.Blog property is marked with <xref:VeloxDB.ObjectInterface.DatabaseReferenceAttribute>, which we use to specify additional information about the reference.
 The first argument specifies whether the reference can be null.
 In this case it doesn't make sense to have a post without a blog.
 The second argument specifies what should a database do when the target object is deleted.
 In case a blog is deleted, we want all of its posts to be deleted as well, so we set it to cascade delete.
 The last argument specifies whether the database will track inverse references for this reference.
 Since we plan to navigate this reference in reverse direction (from blog to post) we set this to true.

 #### Create DTOs
 We will now define DTO classes, which will be used to transfer data between the client and the server.
 Create DTO.cs file with the following content: